firecat53/urlscan/README.md

 ## Build/development

 - pyproject.toml is configured for [hatch][2] for building and submitting to pypi.
+- flake.nix is available for a development shell or building/testing the package if desired. `nix develop`

 [1]: http://urwid.org/manual/displayattributes.html#display-attributes  "Urwid display attributes"
 [2]: https://hatch.pypa.io/latest/  "Hatch"